setu-standards/documentation/app/docs/planning/api/identifiers.md

 # Handling identifiers

-For the exchange of planning messages, multiple identifiers come into play.
-In this documentation page, we will go through the IDs and specify their functions.
+When it comes to the exchange of planning messages, multiple identifiers come into play.
+This documentation page will walk you through the IDs and specify their functions.
 The following ID are taken into account:

 1. A resource identifier for the (request) messages assigned by the API server for planning constraints, planning requests and planning assignments
-2. The included document id in the message body itself
+2. The document ID included in the message body itself
-3. A identifier to refer to a specific line in a particular message
+3. An identifier used to reference a specific line in a particular message

 ## 1. Resource identifiers

-When a new request is made (e.g. `POST /planning/request`) the API server assigns a new identifier to the created resource.
-Typically this is a UUID.
-This resource identifier is how the API server knows the resource and is different from the document id in the message body itself assigned by the API client.
+When a new request is made (e.g. `POST /planning/request`) the API server assigns a new identifier to the created resource, typically this is a UUID.
+This resource identifier, assigned by the API server, is distinct from the document ID in the message body, which is assigned by the API client.

 The resource identifier is returned in the API response as part of the response header `Location`.
 E.g.

 ```
 HTTP/1.1 201 Created
 Location: /planning/request/c93efb20-1acd-447b-87e7-fadb108d8a0e